West Nile Virus Information

 In 1999, a connection was made between an outbreak of human West Nile virus infection and disease in birds, especially in American Crows, ravens, and blue jays.
 American Crows and ravens are large black birds, about 15-17 inches long from the tip of their beak to the tip of their tail.
 These particular birds appear to be very susceptible to the virus, and usually die within two weeks of becoming infected.
 Currently, the best indicator of West Nile virus activity in an area is the presence of dead crows, ravens, or blue jays.
 Visit the State of Michigan West Nile Virus Site for bird identification tips.

-As part of the monitoring effort, citizens are asked to report dead crows, ravens, or blue jays to the Washtenaw County West Nile Virus Hotline at (734) 544-6750.
-Dead birds can also be reported via the State of Michigan Dead Bird Site.
-We will not be testing any dead birds for West Nile virus.
+As part of the monitoring effort, citizens are asked to report dead crows, ravens, or blue jays to the State of Michigan Sick or Dead Mammal Reporting Site.
+Washtenaw County will not be testing any dead birds for West Nile virus.

 There is no evidence that a person can get the virus from handling live or dead infected birds.
 However, persons should avoid bare-handed contact when handling any dead animals.
 If the dead bird must be handled, wear disposable rubber gloves or use a plastic shopping bag to scoop up the bird.
 Dispose of the bird by burying it in the ground or placing it in two plastic bags and putting it in the garbage.

-Washtenaw County Public Health will partner with the Michigan Department of Community Health (MDCH) to identify active cases of West Nile virus in Washtenaw County.
+Washtenaw County Public Health will partner with the Michigan Department of Health and Human Services to identify active cases of West Nile virus in Washtenaw County.
 Public Health will also provide information to physicians, urgent care facilities, hospitals and other caregivers regarding symptomatology, testing, reporting requirements, and treatment.

 Washtenaw County Environmental Health and MSU Extension will provide information on West Nile virus to equine veterinarians within Washtenaw County, encourage the use of the West Nile virus vaccine for horses, and monitor reports of cases of West Nile virus in horses and other animals.